Richard O'Kane: Naval career

 O'Kane spent his first years of active duty on the heavy cruiser USS Chester and destroyer USS Pruitt.
 He received submarine instruction in 1938 and was then assigned to the USS Argonaut.
-O'Kane qualified for submarines aboard Argonaut in 1938 and remained aboard until her overhaul at Mare Island in 1942.
+O'Kane qualified for submarines aboard the Argonaut in 1938 and remained aboard until her overhaul at Mare Island, California in 1942.

 World War II

 In early 1942, Lieutenant O'Kane joined the pre-commissioning crew of the new submarine USS Wahoo and served as its executive officer on five war patrols during World War II, first under Lieutenant Commander Marvin G. "Pinky" Kennedy and later under the legendary Lieutenant Commander Dudley "Mush" Morton.
 Morton established a record as an excellent tactician, as he preferred to run the demanding analysis and plots while his executive officer manned the periscopes, a reversal of standard practices.
-Under Morton's tutelage, O'Kane developed the skills which enabled him to become the single most accomplished American submarine commander in history.
+Under Morton's tutelage, O'Kane developed the skills that enabled him to become the single most accomplished American submarine commander in history.

 In July 1943, following his fifth patrol in Wahoo, O'Kane was detached, promoted to lieutenant commander, and shortly made prospective commanding officer of USS Tang, which was then under construction.
+He placed her in commission on the 15th of October, 1943 and commanded her for her entire career.
+Unbeknownst to O'Kane, only four days prior, the USS Wahoo would be sunk in the La Perouse Strait by Japanese forces, killing all 79 crew members, including Lieutenant Commander Dudley "Mush" Morton.

-He placed her in commission in October 1943 and commanded her for her entire career.
-He was an innovator, and developed several operational tactics that markedly increased his ship's effectiveness.
-Among these were daylight surface cruising with extra lookouts, periscope recognition and range drills (enabling clear tactical sureness when seconds counted), drifting when not bound somewhere, and methods of night surface attacks, one of his favorite techniques to obtain and maintain the initiative in battle.
+O’Kane was an innovator, developing several operational tactics that markedly increased his ship's effectiveness.
+Among these were daylight surface cruising with extra lookouts; periscope recognition and range drills (enabling clear tactical sureness when seconds counted); drifting when not bound somewhere; and methods of night surface attacks, one of his favorite techniques to obtain and maintain the initiative in battle.